Psiphon-Inc/psiphon-windows/src/webui/README.md

 ## Design

-Send messages from HTML to C via either "psi:" (like, window.location="psi:blah") or via page title (like, document.title="blah".
+Communication in both directions is enabled by the [`mctrl`](https://github.com/Psiphon-Inc/mctrl) HTML control that we are using (and some changes we have made to it).

+Messages are passed from JavaScript (frontend) to C (backend) via attempts to change location to `psi:...`.
+For example: `psi:start` or `psi:sendfeedback?<feedback_data>`.
+These URLs get processed by the backend code and handled appropriately.

-Send messages from C to HTML via new JS thing.
+Messages are passed from C (backend) to JavaScript (frontend) via called to exposed JS functions, such as `HtmlCtrlInterface_SetState` and `HtmlCtrlInterface_AddNotice`.

 ## i18n